New Public Members, Academic Representative

 Ms. Linda Robbins of Ajax, is a former account receivable/payable administrator for Northwood Development, and a former business analyst/advisor for Bell Canada.
 Her community involvement includes serving as a coordinator for PROBUS, and a hostess for Canadian Blood Service.

-Mr. Murky Ghandikota, of Toronto, has spent the last several years as a public member on the Council of different health regulators.
+Mr. Murthy Ghandikota, of Toronto, has spent the last several years as a public member on the Council of different health regulators.
 For the previous six years, he was a public member for the College of Massage Therapists of Ontario.
-Mr. Ghandikota has also been a member of both the Ontario Human Rights Council and the Canadian Human Rights Council.
+Mr. Ghandikota has also been a member of both the Ontario Human Rights Commission and the Canadian Human Rights Tribunal.

 New Academic Representative